What is Freedom Aquatics?

 - ELITE PERFORMANCE

-This group is designed for the most dedicated, top level, competitive senior swimmers.
+This group is designed for the most dedicated, top level, competitive swimmers.
 Correct stroke technique is emphasized in each training session.
 This group is the most intense training group, preparing swimmers to compete at regional, national and international levels.
 Besides qualification standards, swimmers must be committed to consistent training at the highest and most challenging levels.
 Availability in this group will be very limited.
 Selection process for this group is based on swimmer’s: practice performance, meet performance, attitude and sportsmanship.
 Swimmers must attend 5-6 practices a week.
 Double practices, when available, are mandatory.
 Additional dryland training is required for this level of swimmers.

 What is the “Minor Athlete Abuse Prevention Policy” and why am I being asked to sign written acknowledgements?

-As a amateur sports team we are required to have all members and parents sign a written acknowledgement that they have read and understand the Minor Athlete Abuse Prevention Policy.
+As an amateur sports team we are required to have all members and parents sign a written acknowledgement that they have read and understand the Minor Athlete Abuse Prevention Policy.
 These written acknowledgements must be completed annually and will therefore be a part of all registrations going forward.